MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    * Position the buttons below the search box, with **Check In** above **Check Out**

-3. Enable and disable buttons depending on visit data.
+## Task \#4: Enable and disable buttons depending on visit data

 We would like to enable **Check In** button when the visit record has been located (not blank), record status is active, and the visit has not started yet, i.e. the actual start value is blank.

-   * Select the Check In button and click on the **DisplayMode** property of the button in the Properties tab
+1. Select the **Check In button** and click on the **DisplayMode** property of the button in the Properties tab

-   * Enter the expression below in the function bar.
+2. Enter the expression below in the function bar:

       ```
       If(!IsBlank(Visit)